-soccer and aboriginal children and youth in care
+soccer and indigenous children and youth in care

-Current research indicates the following realities for Aboriginal children and youth:
+Current research indicates the following realities for Indigenous children and youth:

-- There are currently over 4,450 Aboriginal Children and Youth living in Foster Care in BC.
+- There are currently over 4,450 Indigenous Children and Youth living in Foster Care in BC.

-- That’s over 52% of the foster child population, when Aboriginal children are only 8 % of the BC child population.
+- That’s over 52% of the foster child population, when Indigenous children are only 8 % of the BC child population.

-- Suicide rates for Aboriginal youth are 6 times higher than for those of non-Aboriginal youth.
+- Suicide rates for Indigenous youth are 6 times higher than for those of non-Aboriginal youth.

-- The high-school dropout rate for Aboriginal students is 2 times the rate for non-Aboriginal students.
+- The high-school dropout rate for Indigenous students is 2 times the rate for non-Indigenous students.

-- Aboriginal female youth are 3.5 times more likely to experience violence than their non-Aboriginal counterparts.
+- Indigenous female youth are 3.5 times more likely to experience violence than their non-Indigenous counterparts.

 References and Background Information: